soundpress/RulesOfNYC/docs/c01/index.rst

    (1) Before the examiners for welders shall issue a welder's license, the applicant shall pass the applicable tests prescribed by the Department of Personnel.
 Where welders are to perform welding work outside of New York City on structures to be erected in the City of New York and said welders do not possess valid New York City welders' licenses, documentary evidence from a testing laboratory, acceptable to the Commissioner of Buildings, and to the engineer or architect designated for controlled inspection, attesting that the applicant has passed the prescribed qualification test is acceptable for a specific structure.

-   (2) The foregoing provisions of § 25-01(o)(1) are not intended to prohibit the re-testing of an applicant who has failed previous tests.
+   (2) The foregoing provisions of 2 RCNY § 25-01(o)(1) are not intended to prohibit the re-testing of an applicant who has failed previous tests.
 Further, a welder qualified to perform welding outside of New York City by a testing laboratory may be required to re-qualify when he does not possess a valid New York City welder's license and said re-qualification is ordered by the testing laboratory and/or the engineer or architect responsible for controlled inspection of welding work.

    (3) Classifications of licenses: